lambdaclass/concrete/ROADMAP.md

 Done when: new flagship proofs can start from useful generated stubs, standard lemmas, and actionable failure diagnostics.

+0a.
+Instrument the flagships with PROOF-EFFORT TELEMETRY before investing in automation, so the external-validation gate's "was the proof discipline worth the cost?" question has data instead of anecdotes: per proved function, record Lean proof lines, tactic depth, solver/`bv_decide` time, and the source complexity it covers (loops, branches, width casts).
+Publish a small baseline table for hmac_sha256/constant_time_tag and refresh it per flagship.
+Cheap to collect now; impossible to reconstruct later.
 1. Move example Lean proofs physically next to their Concrete examples.
 Target layout:
    `examples/<name>/src/main.con`, `examples/<name>/proofs/Proofs.lean`,
    `examples/<name>/snapshot/...`.
 Configure Lake/module discovery so these